maglub/soe-ubuntu/README.md

 * The username/password is set in my_files/kmg-ks.preseed through replacing the string XXX_PASSWORD_XXX with the content of the file password_hash, which is generated when you run "make soe"
 * The resulting ISO image will be named soe-ubuntu-16.04.iso
 * The default user is "ops" unless you make the ISO with "make soe USER=XYZ"
+* If you want to use an ssh key for the ops user, copy the public key to this directory and name it "public_key"

 The Makefile in this directory will: